dankinsoid/swift-http/README.md

 print(req.urlRequest.curlString)
 ```

-You can transform a HttpRequest into a URLReequest via the `.urlRequest` property.
+You can transform a URLRequest into a URLReequest via the `.urlRequest` property.
 You can print the cURL representation of a request by using the `.curlString` property on a URLRequest object.